Recording of Children & Technology: Benefits, Risks, & Screen Time Guidelines Webinar

 CREDITS: This training offers 1.5 cont. ed. hours for all, and Certificate Maintenance Hours (CMHs) for Speech Language Pathologists.
 ASHA accepts CMHs towards the 30 hours needed for re-certification.

-ATTENDEES: If you are registering someone else or registering a group of people, please enter the attendee names and emails in the "notes" section upon checkout.
+ATTENDEES: If you are paying for and registering someone else or registering a group of people, please enter the attendee names and emails in the "notes" section upon checkout.

 CANCELLATION POLICY: For cancellations made at least 10 days prior to the training, the webinar fee will be fully refunded.
 Cancellations made less than 10 days prior to the training will be subject to a $25 administrative fee.
 Purchase orders may be faxed to 781-812-2441, emailed to email@example.com, or mailed to Reading with TLC, 775 Pleasant Street, Suite 6, Weymouth, MA 02189.
 Please be sure to include the names and email addresses of all attendees.